RibbonCommunications/webrtc-js-sdk/tutorials/Configurations.md

 }
 ```

-Examples of the Kandy Link Systems include:
+Examples of the WebRTC Gateway Systems include:

 NA: